LW Greeble & Nurnies

 Download Demo object here

-Download Zip with Script + Object + This manual here
+Download Zip with Scripts + Object + This manual, here

 Greeble ?
 Nurnies ?
 What does it means ?
 Wikipedia is you friend :)How to install

 Select a layer as Foreground Layer and all other layers as background layers